kentcdodds/jest-glamor-react/README.md

 }
 ```

-If you have set jest.config variable `"testEnvironment": "node"`, you will need to manually mock up browser gloabl objects
+If you have set jest.config variable `"testEnvironment": "node"`, you will need to manually mock up browser gloabl objects so it is recommended to use `"testEnvironment": "jsdom"` instead.

 Here are some components: